Svetik-K/Sviatlana_Kliautsova/README.md

 ### Hello, everyone!
 I'm Sviatlana

-I'm a junior Frontend developer and here is the account with my works I did during my studies.
+I'm a junior Frontend developer and here is the account with the works I did during my studies.